Have you ever heard of art therapy?

 What is the weirdest cure for hiccups you have ever heard?

-What is the most usual allergy you have ever heard of?
+What is the silliest name you have ever heard a child named?